-Foods high in nitrates, such as beets, lettuce, arugula, spinach, and celery are good for athletes, as they may improve athletic performance.
-Nitrates may increase oxygen supply to the muscles!
+Consuming foods naturally rich in nitric oxide, such as beets, lettuce, arugula, spinach, and celery may substantially improve athletic performance, as nitric oxide increases oxygen supply and blood flow to the muscles!

 What are nitrates?